Klipper3d/klipper/docs/Eddy_Probe.md

 As one may conclude, the calibration process outlined above is more challenging and time consuming than most other procedures.
 It may require practice and several attempts to achieve an optimal calibration.

+## Errors description

+Possible homing errors and actionables:

+- Sensor error
+  - Check logs for detailed error
+- Eddy I2C STATUS/DATA error.
+  - Check loose wiring.
+  - Try software I2C/decrease I2C rate
+- Invalid read data
+  - Same as I2C

+Possible sensor errors and actionables:
+- Frequency over valid hard range
+  - Check frequency configuration
+  - Hardware fault
+- Frequency over valid soft range
+  - Check frequency configuration
+- Conversion Watchdog timeout
+  - Hardware fault

+Amplitude Low/High warning messages can mean:
+- Sensor close to the bed
+- Sensor far from the bed
+- Higher temperature than was at the current calibration
+- Capacitor missing

+On some sensors, it is not possible to completely avoid amplitude warning indicator.

+You can try to redo the `LDC_CALIBRATE_DRIVE_CURRENT` calibration at work temperature or increase `reg_drive_current` by 1-2 from the calibrated value.

+Generally, it is like an engine check light.
+It may indicate an issue.